coderfalse-us/forestfire/docs/home.md

    Key dependencies:
    - `numpy`: For efficient array operations and calculations
    - `matplotlib`: For visualizing picker assignments and routing paths
-   - `psycopg2`: For PostgreSQL database connectivity
+   - `asyncpg`: For asynchronous PostgreSQL database connectivity
    - `pytest`: For running unit tests
    - `pytest-cov`: For measuring test coverage
    - `behave`: For Behavior-Driven Development testing
    - `pydantic`: For data validation and settings management
+   - `litestar`: For building the API service with high performance

 3. **Database configuration**:
    Update the PostgreSQL connection details in `forestfire/database/config.py`: